NURobotics/NU_MiniBot/README.md

 Motor
 ---
-+ On / Off motor control with directional control using H-bridge
++ On / Off motor control with direction flag using H-bridge

 MiniBot
 ---